Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 Another Example of the Application of Statistical Tests

-A more sophisticated example could be something like this: we have observed during the last week a DPMO of 6.5.
-Given that our benchmark is 3.5, is the 6.5 an indication that our quality control has regressed or is this observation due to chance alone and next week’s observation will probably show a smaller value?
+A more sophisticated example could be this: we have observed during the last week a DPMO of 6.5.
+Given that our benchmark is 3.5, is the 6.5 an indication that our quality control has regressed or is this observation due to chance alone?
+Next week’s observation will probably show a smaller value.

 The result is usually accompanied by a confidence interval, say 95%.
-This would mean something like: the probability that this coin is not biased is less than 5%.
+This would mean that the probability that this coin is unbiased is less than 5%.

 The regression analysis tests whether an output variable can be expressed as a linear or non-linear combination of input parameters:

 This equation would then allow us to predict the outcome for a new set of inputs .